Backsliders (band): 1986–2010: Formation

 As both Dom and Pete were fans of Captain Matchbox Whoopee Band, Jim Conway was contacted as replacement for Rex.
 Jim agreed to join on harmonica (Jim had filled in for a Rex at a number of gigs in late 1988).
-A follow up album Sitting on a Million was recorded and released in 1989 and the band quickly moved onto the Australian music festival circuit beginning with the Port Fairy Folk Festival, The East Coast Blues Festival and the Woodford Folk Festival as well as touring Australia, in particular travelling to Melbourne and regional Victoria as a strong live blues music circuit had developed in that region of Australia.
+A follow-up album Sitting on a Million was recorded and released in 1989 and the band quickly moved onto the Australian music festival circuit beginning with the Port Fairy Folk Festival, The East Coast Blues Festival and the Woodford Folk Festival as well as touring Australia, in particular travelling to Melbourne and regional Victoria as a strong live blues music circuit had developed in that region of Australia.

 Throughout the 1990s the band continued on the touring circuit as well as playing a number of residency gigs in Sydney, including the Rose Shamrock and Thistle Hotel in Rozelle.
 The band also took advantage of the various television opportunities available to independent music acts in the 1990s, performing live on a variety of daytime and evening news and variety programs.

-After meeting at a 1996 recording session Dom became friends with drummer Rob Hirst and was asked to join Backsliders.
-A very brief rehearsal followed and Rob and agreed officially joining in 2000, however with the understanding that there were to be some upcoming Midnight Oil commitments.
-Drummers Angus Diggs and Ashley Davies filled the drum role during Rob's occasional absences, however with the disbandment of Midnight Oil in 2002, Rob was able to focus on touring, writing and playing with Backsliders.
+After meeting at a 1996 recording session Dom became friends with drummer Rob Hirst, who was asked to join Backsliders.
+A very brief rehearsal followed and Rob and Dom agreed, officially joining in 2000, with the understanding that there were to be some upcoming Midnight Oil commitments.
+Drummers Angus Diggs and Ashley Davies filled the drum role during Rob's occasional absences.
+However, with the disbandment of Midnight Oil in 2002, Rob was able to focus on touring, writing and playing with Backsliders.
 In 2000, drummer Peter Burgess resigned.